DogeDoge17/adachi-reaction-bot-open/README.md

 it uses playwright

-when builing with playwright for the first time, you will have to install its browsers.
+when building with playwright for the first time, you will have to install its browsers.

 1. build the program
 2. get the error saying the playwright browsers aren't installed